 If creating multiple birds with multiple patterns, begin by sorting all of the bird pieces into pattern stacks.

 Sort through the bird bodies and wings and put the pieces together you will want for each bird.
 You will need two bodies and four wings to cover the chipboard pieces for each bird.

 Use a foam brush to apply Mod Podge to the chipboard piece, and apply the matching pattern piece onto the chipboard.

 Tip: The paper bird bodies have a small hole at the top that can be pushed through with a paper clip or toothpick.
 Adhere the paper to the chipboard lining up the edges and the small hole.

-Push the twine through the hole in the bird body, tie a knot and trim off the access.
-Measure 12-inches from the body and cut the length of twine.
+Push the twine through the hole in the bird's body, tie a knot and trim off the excess.
+Measure 10-inches from the body and cut the length of the twine.